 Status of Arkansas Volkswagen Settlement Programs

-On June 3, 2019, ADEQ submitted an amended Beneficiary Mitigation Plan to the Trustee that supersedes an earlier submission in June of 2018.
+On November 26, 2019, ADEQ submitted an amended Beneficiary Mitigation Plan to the Trustee that supersedes earlier submissions in June 2018 and June 2019.
 This plan describes four new programs that ADEQ intends to implement to reduce emissions using funding from the Volkswagen Settlement.
 These programs include an alternative fuel bus pilot program (ABC Pilots), an alternative fuels funding assistance program for repower/replacement of heavy-duty and medium-duty diesel local freight and drayage trucks and diesel buses (Clean Fuels Program), a rebate for light duty electric vehicle charging infrastructure (EVSE Program), and a funding assistance program for Arkansas state agencies (SAFER) to repower/replace medium and heavy-duty diesel local freight and drayage trucks and diesel buses.
 This plan also reserves a small portion of settlement funds to supplement ADEQ’s Go RED! program.

 Individual Program Status